 Step 1: Have your child write a letter to Santa and then address their letter to “Santa Claus, North Pole”.

 Or, if you’re like me, fake mailing it and keep the letter for your child to open when they are older.
 (I’m thinking it would be a great surprise graduation or wedding gift!)

 Step 2: Write “Santa’s” reply on a new piece of paper or better yet, write it on the BACK of your child’s letter to Santa.

-Put it a standard-sized envelope addressed to your child and marked FROM Santa Claus, North Pole.
+Put it in a standard-sized envelope addressed to your child and marked FROM Santa Claus, North Pole and seal it.